Fraser's Hill: History

 Tin mining in Fraser's Hill.
 Fraser's Hill was a mining community before it opened as a hill resort in 1922.

-Fraser's Hill is named after Louis James Fraser (1841–1916), a Scottish trader and accountant.
+Fraser's Hill is named after Lewis James Fraser (1841–1906), a Scottish trader and accountant.
 After a failed gold mining venture in Australia, he migrated to the Federated Malay States in 1890 looking for a new venture in tin mining.
 He set up a tin-ore trading post in Tras.
 As mining activity flourished at the foot of Fraser's Hill, Fraser became a tin merchant and bought crude tin ore from Malay and Chinese miners in Tras and Sempam and used mules to transport the ores to Kuala Kubu.
 He later recruited guides and coolies and formed an expedition to search the upper ridges for valuable minerals such as gold.
 The expedition found an ancient forest of moss-draped trees and ferns that resembled prehistoric forests.
 A cloud layer kept the vegetation constantly moist.
 At the same time, Fraser found rich tin deposits on the hill and recruited Chinese miners to open a mine known as Pamah Lebar which would later become the current location of Fraser's Hill golf course.
 A track was then constructed for mules to carry tin ore to The Gap and Kuala Kubu.
 Fraser then moved his tin ore trading base from Tras to Fraser's Hill.
 The first mining lease was officially issued to Abu Suradi in November 1899; the last one was issued in 1906 to Robert Lewis and the Sempam Mining Company Limited.
 However, as the tin ore was depleted quickly by 1913, mining activity declined, and many Chinese miners and farmers moved away from the town.

 Fraser's Hill golf course in 1935.
 This land previously housed a tin mining facility until the tin was exhausted and it closed down in the 1900s.

 Fraser's Hill golf course in 2012.
 Looking downhole 1 fairway.